aryanvdesh/clioweb/README.md

 2. We make requests, to visited URLs over a time window, and parse the pages.
 3. We extract topics based on these which we store on your client.
 4. We then generate recommendations through these stored topics.

+### Installation
+* Navigate to chrome://extensions
+* Click install unpacked extensions and select this repository through the file tree popup.
+* That's it!
+Enjoy :)

 ### Notes